schmouk/PyRandLib/README.md

-## Inherited Distribution and Generic Functions
+## Inherited Distribution and Generic Methods
-(some of next explanation may be free to exact copy of Python documentation.
+(some of next explanation may be either free or exact copy of Python documentation.

 Since the base class **BaseRandom** inherits from the built-in class `random.Random`, every PRNG class of **PyRandLib** gets automatic access to the next distribution and generic methods: